 Jack Jones seemed to have the looks to make the switch to movies, so it was inevitable he'd do some acting, but like Andy Williams, Jones was bland and awkward on screen.
 He is probably best remember today for singing the theme song of "The Love Boat."

 He kept recording and over the years has enjoyed a lot of success on the middle-of-the-road circuit.
 Had he come along 20 years earlier he might have been a much bigger star.
 As it was he kept plugging along well into the 21st century.
-He's 85 now (June 27, 2023), but may finally be retired.
+He died October 23, 2024.
+He was 86 years old.

 What I remember most about the story that came out of the Jack Jones interview was what you might call a rookie mistake on my part.
 Jones' big record hit at that point was "Lollipops and Roses," written by Tony Velona.
 The features department at the Beacon Journal included only four other writers or editors.
 All four were older than me by a generation or two; older and much wiser.
 As the kid, I was the target of whatever jokes they made about young people and their terrible taste in music.